yt-project/yt/doc/source/developing/releasing.rst

 Once these files have been updated, commit these updates.
 This is the commit we will tag for the release.

-To actually create the tag, issue the following command:
+To actually create the tag, issue the following command from the ``stable``
+branch:

 .. code-block:: bash